RyanBerliner/ryanberliner.github.io/_posts/2021-12-29-v0-js-bike-geometry.md

 <h2>How It Works</h2>

 There are 2 primary ideas that allow this to work.
 Distortion maps, and distortion types.
 Distortion maps are what are painted over the image and say "this is the area of the picture I want to distort".
 Distortion types take those maps and say "apply this type of distortion to it".
-I've implenented and prove both a rotational distortion, and translation distortion (x, y, both).
+I've implenented and proven both a rotational distortion, and translation distortion (x, y, both).
 However, this demo only utilitizes the rotation distortion type along with 2 distortion maps.

 <h3>Distortion Maps</h3>

 These are how you tell it what parts of the picture to distort.
-For example, here is what the distortion maps for the saddle tilt looks like.
+For example, here is what the distortion map for the saddle tilt looks like.
 The map is in red, overlayed on the image.

 <img src="/img/2021-12/saddle-distortion-map.png" alt="distrtion map of the saddle" />

 You'll see for most of the saddle, the map is solid red.
 However, for the areas closer the the rails and clamp, it becomes more opaque.
 This is important.
-The mor opaque a distortion map is, the less the distortion applied to that map affects that area.
+The more opaque a distortion map is, the less the distortion applied to that map affects that area.
 This means you get a nice "fade" or "smooth warp" or "stretch" and less like someone just cut of parts of a magizine picture and taped them back together.
-In the context of the saddle map, it means that the saddle itself rotates 1:1 as it should, and the rails and clamp will "bend" ever so slight to meet up wit hthe seeatpost.
+In the context of the saddle map, it means that the saddle itself rotates 1:1 as it should, and the rails and clamp will "bend" ever so slightly to meet up with the seatpost.

 The same principle applies to the head tube disctortion maps.
 The map is solid red in places where 1:1 distortion should be applied, but faded in to the head tube itself so the welds in the frame and the tubes seem to bend appropriately to line up.